Immurement: Europe

-According to Finnish legends, a young maiden was wrongfully immured into the castle wall of Olavinlinna as a punishment for treason.
+According to Finnish legend, a young maiden was wrongfully immured into the castle wall of Olavinlinna as a punishment for treason.
 The subsequent growth of a rowan tree at the location of her execution, whose flowers were as white as her innocence and berries as red as her blood, inspired a ballad.
 Similar legends stem from Haapsalu, Kuressaare, Põlva and Visby.

-According to a Latvian legend as many as three people might have been immured in tunnels under the Grobiņa Castle.
+According to a Latvian legend, as many as three people might have been immured in tunnels under the Grobiņa Castle.
 A daughter of a knight living in the castle did not approve of her father's choice of a young nobleman as her future husband.
 Said knight also pillaged surrounding areas and took prisoners to live in the tunnels, among these a handsome young man whom the daughter took a liking to, helping him escape.
 Her fate was not so lucky as the knight and his future son-in-law punished her by immuring her in one of the tunnels.
 Another nobleman's daughter and a Swedish soldier are also said to be immured in one of the tunnels after she had fallen in love with the Swedish soldier and requested her father to allow her to marry him.
-According to another legend, a maiden and a servant have been immured after a failed attempt at spying on Germans wanting to know what their plans were for what is now Latvia.
+According to another legend, a maiden and a servant were immured after a failed attempt at spying on Germans to gain intelligence on their plans for what is now Latvia.

-In book 3 of his History of the Peloponnesian War, Thucydides goes into great detail on the revolution that broke out at Corfu in 427 BC.
-Book three, chapter 81, passage five reads as follows:
+In book 3 of his History of the Peloponnesian War, Thucydides goes into great detail on the revolution that broke out at Corfu in 427 BC:

 The Vestal Virgins in ancient Rome constituted a class of priestesses whose principal duty was to maintain the sacred fire dedicated to Vesta (goddess of the home and the family), and they lived under a strict vow of chastity and celibacy.
 If that vow of chastity was broken, the offending priestess was immured alive as follows:

 The order of the Vestal Virgins existed for about 1,000 years, but only about 10 effected immurements are attested in extant sources.

-Flavius Basiliscus, emperor in the Eastern Roman Empire from AD 475–476, was deposed.
-In winter he was sent to Cappadocia with his family, where they were imprisoned in either a dry cistern, or a tower, and perished.
+Flavius Basiliscus, emperor of the Eastern Roman Empire from AD 475–476, was deposed, and in winter he was sent to Cappadocia with his family.
+There they were imprisoned in either a dry cistern, or a tower, and perished.
 The historian Procopius said they died exposed to cold and hunger, while other sources, such as Priscus, merely speaks of death by starvation.

 The patriarch of Aquileia, Poppo of Treffen (r.
 1019–1045), was a mighty secular potentate, and in 1044 he sacked Grado.
 The newly elected Doge of Venice, Domenico I Contarini, captured him and allegedly let him be buried up to his neck, and left guards to watch over him until he died.